yunshin/DataGatheringApp/README.md

 This app has been tested on LG-G4 and Samsung Galaxy S7.

-This app requires WRITE_EXTERNAL_STORAGE permission, as data is saved in the sdcard inside a smartphone.
+This app requires WRITE_EXTERNAL_STORAGE permission in Android, as data is saved in the sdcard inside a smartphone.
 ## How to use:

 1. Make a directory(folder) 'touch_data' under the path '*internal storage*/Android/data' in a smartphone.